 is adata.frame

-with full information about the procedure: For each iteration (columniteration
+with full information about the process: For each iteration (columniteration

 ) it contains the function value (columnvalue